MicrosoftDocs/architecture-center/docs/reference-architectures/logging/enterprise-grade-logging-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 This scenario relies on the availability of the Event Hubs and Azure Data Explorer services.
-If there's an Azure Data Explorer outage, Event Hubs retains all data sent to it for the number of days configured in its retention period, which depends on your [chosen tier](/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers).
+If there's an Azure Data Explorer outage, Event Hubs retains its data for the number of days configured in its retention period, which depends on [chosen tier](/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers).

 If there's an Event Hubs outage, you could lose data.
 To prevent data loss, choose the right Event Hubs tier for your needs.
 As a backup mechanism, you could insert collected log data into blob storage and ingest the blob storage data to a Kusto cluster.
 For more information, see [Ingest multi-lined JSON records](/azure/data-explorer/ingest-json-formats?tabs=kusto-query-language#ingest-multi-lined-json-records).